 Analyzing Seth Williams’ NFL Draft Profile

 Auburn wide receiver Seth Williams has the ideal physical profile to be a coveted player in the 2021 NFL Draft.
-At 6’2″ and 225 pounds, he is an imposing physical player whose natural size makes him a monster in several aspects of the wide receiver position.
-He may be closer to 6’3″, at least that is the impression you get from how he plays.
+At 6’3″ and 211 pounds, he is an imposing physical player whose natural size makes him a monster in several aspects of the wide receiver position.

 His size and physicality means he very rarely comes out the loser in contested catch situations.
 In fact, 50/50 balls aren’t really that when he’s involved.
 His high school history as a basketball player is evident in the way he can go up and high point the ball.
 All those attributes help make him a dangerous threat in the red zone.